abpframework/abp/docs/en/Community-Articles/2022-09-15-Grpc-Demo/POST.md

 }
 ````

+Note that `https://localhost:44388` may be different for your case, since ABP CLI assignes a random port while you're creating a new solution.
+You can check your port by running the `ProductManagement.HttpApi.Host` project and looking at the address bar on your browser.

 The server-side configuration is done.
 It is ready to receive gRPC requests.
 Now, we can change the client to consume the gRPC service we've created.

 ## Implementing the Client Side